 A thick syrup of sugar and rosewater finishes off the layers of filo pastry and pistachio nuts.
 Perfectly sweet bites for entertaining and alongside your coffee.
 Get Abla Amad's baklawa recipe right here.

 Ice-cream sandwich lovers rejoice!
-Inspired by the popular Turkish baklava with kaymak (clotted cream), this buttery and silky stack is a taste sensation and perfect for those summer-y days and balmy nights.
+Inspired by the popular Turkish baklava with kaymak (clotted cream), this buttery and silky stack is a taste sensation and perfect for those warmer days and balmy nights.

 If cookies were a currency, these would be gold!
 These baklava-inspired pucks are weighted with nuts and bound-up with honey and butter.
 Trade your cookies wisely!